corda/corda/docs/source/api-states.rst

 "current-ness".
 In other words, the contract logic isn't run for the referencing transaction only.
 It's still a normal state when it occurs in an input or output position.

-Reference data states enable many parties to "reuse" the same state in their transactions as reference data whilst still allowing the reference data state owner the capability to update the state.
+Reference data states enable many parties to reuse the same state in their transactions as reference data whilst still allowing the reference data state owner the capability to update the state.
 A standard example would be the creation of financial instrument reference data and the use of such reference data by parties holding the related financial instruments.